 I flopped beside Signa, flat on my back.
 Squeezing my eyes shut, I turned over so that the chill from the pavers seeped through my sleeping bag to cool my front.

-Pound, pound, pound.
 The sound of death took me; the sound of my heart blared because it finally rested.
-Grey turned to black, and the street pavers no longer made me shiver.
+Gray turned to black, and the street pavers no longer made me shiver.

-When the inky colour of death stood stagnant before me, I resigned myself to the fact that our rightful place had no need of light.
+When the inky color of death stood stagnant before me, I resigned myself to the fact that our rightful place had no need of light.

 Signa had not arrived yet; I was pretty sure.
 I waited, knowing she might be distraught when she got here.

-Flash.
-Blinding white light.
+Blinding white light flashed.
 It burst onto the black canvas like a spotlight in the night.
 It didn't fade.

 ‘Tane?’
 Her voice, pure but tremulous, struck the darkness like a whip.